Ruhakana Rugunda

 He was appointed as Prime Minister on 18 September 2014 to 21 June 2021.
 He replaced Amama Mbabazi, who was dropped from the Cabinet.

-Birth, education and medical career
+Early life and career

 Rugunda was born in Kabale District on 7 November 1947.
 As a young boy, he would often sit and read the newspapers to his father Surumani Rugunda, and it is these experiences at an early age that sparked his later interest in politics.
 Rugunda attended Kigezi High School and Busoga College Mwiri where he served as head prefect, before joining the Makerere University Medical School and later the University of Zambia where he studied medicine, graduating a Bachelor of Medicine and Bachelor of Surgery.
 He later studied at the University of California, Berkeley and obtained a Master of Science in public health.

 Before joining Ugandan politics, Rugunda worked as medical officer in Zambia, as a physician at the District of Columbia General Hospital in Washington, D. C., and at Kenyatta National Hospital in Nairobi, Kenya.